👋 Hi, I'm Shane.

 I'm a digital marketer turned full stack developer.
-In mid 2016 I checked out Micheal Hartl's Ruby on Rails tutorial and have been coding nonstop ever since.
-My main focuses are on rails and react, but i love learning and am constantly expermenting with new things.
+In mid 2016 I checked out Michael Hartl's Ruby on Rails tutorial and have been coding nonstop ever since.
+My main focuses are on React and Rails, but i love learning and am constantly experimenting with new things.

 I built a photobooth for guests to use at our wedding.
 The code is built to run on a Raspberry Pi, but is written in Ruby as that was the language I was most comfortable with at the time I was making it.
 It uses the built-in Raspberry Pi camera module and MiniMagick to take three pictures then edits them into a branded photostrip and prints it out.
-It also takes the three pictures and a branded transparent top layer and turns them into a gif which it then posts to the API added into the wedding website listed above.
+It also takes the three pictures and a branded transparent top layer and turns them into a gif which it then posts to the API added into my wedding website.

 I consider the day I first started working my way through this tutorial as the first day of my life as a developer.
 It came highly recommended on the LearnProgramming subreddit, and it's entirely deserving of the praise.
 I really liked how he first shows you how magical Rails can be by showing you that you can get a running app up in a matter of minutes, but then he breaks down each and every facet of Rails over the next dozen or so chapters.

 I came to this book because I wanted to really hone up my fundamental Ruby skills after being wowed by the magic of Rails.
 Each chapter is a rule to live by when it comes to writing great Ruby code.
 This is what inspired me to try to build the Photobooth using Plain Old Ruby.

 Stephen Grider has been a big part of my coding education.
 I highly recommend any of his classes.
 This class really helped me grok redux once and for all.
 The best thing about Stephen's classes is that he breaks them up into short (usually < 10 minute) chunks which makes it easy to not lose focus.
 He also does a great job of showing common mistakes that a new developer might fall prey to.